-The most effective models as recommended by schools appeared to be digital champions in schools with teams of pupils as digital leaders (with a lead teacher for digital learning coordinating their support) and project-based CPD often called practice-based research.
+The most effective models as recommended by schools appeared to be digital champions in schools with teams of pupils as digital leaders (with a lead teacher for digital learning co-ordinating their support) and project-based CPD often called practice-based research.
 The staff noted that having extended time to experiment with a device/software and trial it in multiple scenarios helped with their integration.
+Training for the leaders and time for them to absorb the new information first was vital.